 There are a number of things that you can do to reduce and even get rid of condensation from your home.
-Some are to do with controlling the levels of moisture in the air and others with reducing the number of cold surfaces upon which condensation can form.
+Some are to do with controlling the levels of moisture in the air, while others are about reducing the number of cold surfaces upon which condensation can form.

 1. Make less moisture